tinymce/tinymce-docs/enterprise/server/configure.md

 {{site.requires_jsscwar_230v}}

+Enabling `same-origin` removes the need to specify the domain origin accessing the service if the service is deployed from the same server.

 The `allowed-origins` `same-origin` option can be used to block all cross-origin requests.
 This option is set to `false` by default.

 Setting the `same-origin` setting to `true` will block all HTTP `OPTIONS` requests and allow all other HTTP methods.
 When set to `true`, all `origins` specified in `allowed-origins` will be ignored.